 If you’re looking to amp up the lightening effects of honey, here’s two other recipes that contain honey and other color-lifting ingredients that will work together to make a more powerful natural hair lightening mixture.

 Mix an equal amount of the first two ingredients in a bowl.
 The measurements don’t have to be exact, just make sure you have enough to evenly coat your head!
 Add the cinnamon and a splash of water to help make the mixture less vicious.

 Mix the two ingredients in a spray bottle.
 Spray on damp hair and let sit for 30 minutes.
-Rinse and style as usual. (pro tip: apple cider vinegar is also a wonderful product to make your hair soft and silky- bonus).
+Rinse and style as usual. (pro tip: apple cider vinegar is also a wonderful product to make your mane soft and silky- bonus).

-There are a couple tried-and-true natural methods for lightening even the darkest manes!
+There are a couple of tried-and-true organic methods for lightening even the darkest manes!
 These recipes will also work if you’re looking to understand how to lighten dyed hair.
-These methods are great if you’ve recently gotten your hair dyed and it’s turned out a bit too dark for your liking.
+These methods are great if you’ve recently gotten your mane dyed and it’s turned out a bit too dark for your liking.

 Using a food processor with a milling blade, finely ground the Vitamin C pills into a fine powder.
 Add the shampoo and coconut oil until all ingredients are well combined; you should have a thick paste.
 Distribute mixture onto wet hair and let dry.
-Rinse and style hair as normal.
+Rinse and style it as normal.

 How to Lighten Hair with Baking Soda (and hydrogen peroxide) from Sadiaayn

-Mix ingredients together in an open container (if you put a lid on this mixture, you’ll be in for a surprise POP! when you take off the lid!) and evenly distribute over your hair.
+Mix ingredients together in an open container (if you put a lid on this mixture, you’ll be in for a surprising POP! when you take off the lid!) and evenly distribute over your hair.
 Let sit for an hour before rinsing and styling as usual.

 This method also works well if you’re trying to lighten dark brown hair with light brown highlights.
 Simply section off the parts of your hair you’d like to highlight and wrap them in aluminum foil once you’ve coated them in the baking soda mixture.

 One word of advice: with any of these methods, be sure to condition your hair well after each use.
-Even though these recipes are natural, they’re still essentially bleaching your hair which will undoubtably dry out your tresses.
+Even though these recipes are natural, they’re still essentially bleaching your hair which will undoubtedly dry out your tresses.
 Slathering on some coconut oil for a few hours once a week should do the trick!